✨ Launching This September! BOUNCE Learning Journeys – A whole-child developmental pathway Read More

 What this tells us

-When training is accessible, practical and relevant to the children in front of staff, it gets used.
-John Grant School’s decision to expand from one subscription to a whole-school licence was made by a leadership team who saw the difference it was making in their classrooms – and wanted every member of staff to have the same foundation.
+When training is accessible, practical and relevant to children in front of staff, it gets used.
+Leadership team saw the difference it was making in classrooms — and wanted every member of staff to have the same foundation.

 Behaviour as communication